cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 which define new KEMs MUST indicate whether these modes are supported.
 See {{future-kems}} for more details.

-The procedures described in this session are laid out in a Python-like pseudocode.
+The procedures described in this section are laid out in a Python-like pseudocode.
 The algorithms in use are left implicit.

 ## Creating the Encryption Context {#encryption-context}